 IEEE P2888.1 and IEEE P2888.2 defines the vocabulary, requirements, metrics, data formats, and APIs for acquiring information from sensors and commanding actuators, providing the definition of interfaces between the cyber world and physical world.

-IEEE P2806.102 proposed digital representation for digital twin, it defines high-speed protocol conversion, unified data modelling, and data access interfaces for heterogeneous data situations in the digital twin.
+IEEE P2806.102 proposes digital representation for digital twin, it defines high-speed protocol conversion, unified data modelling, and data access interfaces for heterogeneous data situations in the digital twin.

 IEEE 2888.3 provides a framework overlooking interactions between general objects in cyber and physical world, including capabilities to interact between physical things and digital things (cyber things), capabilities to easily integrate with backend infrastructure / integrate with other external systems, capabilities to access to things by authorized parties, capabilities to describe physical devices, virtual devices, or anything that can be modelled.